Alkamist/KeyboardMelee/README.md

 - **Shield**: Use your ring finger to hold the ] key.
 - **Shield Drop**: Hold shield and press the S key.
 - **Tilt Shield**: Hold Caps Lock and use WASD to tilt your shield without shield dropping on a platform.
-- **Light Shield**: Press Tab while holding Shield to toggle Light Shield.
+- **Light Shield**: Press Shift while holding Shield to toggle Light Shield.
 - **Wavedash**: Jump with your middle finger on the [ key, and then use your right index finger to press the ; key while holding a direction with WASD.
 Holding A or D will result in a max distance wavedash in the respective direction.
 Holding diagonally downward with WASD will result in a shorter wavedash.
 Holding Caps Lock while doing a wavedash will shorten the distance.
 Holding no direction will result in a wavedash straight downward.
 - **Grab**: Use your ring finger to press the = key.
 The - key will also short hop to allow for comfortable jump cancel grabs.
 - **Up Smash/Up Aerial**: Use your index finger to press the P Key.
 - **Down Smash/Down Aerial**: Use your index or middle finger to press the ' Key.
 - **Left Smash/Left Aerial**: Use your index finger to press the L Key, use S or W to angle it.
 - **Right Smash/Right Aerial**: Use your index finger to press the / Key, use S or W to angle it.
+- **Charged Smashes**: If you hold the Tab key before using a smash attack, it will charge the smash.
 - **Jab/Neutral Aerial**: Use your right thumb to press the Right Windows Key.
 Note that if you don't have a Right Windows key on your keyboard, you might need to do some button rebinds to put this somewhere else.
 - **Up Tilt**: Hold Caps Lock and and press the P key.
 - **Down Tilt**: Hold Caps Lock and and press the ' key.